-(9) TAG AUTHORITY.
-No person may hunt antlerless deer unless the hunter possesses a current valid antlerless deer carcass tag or bonus antlerless deer permit for the deer management unit or subunit or a portion thereof in that the person is hunting, or as authorized when group hunting with a firearm as established in s.
+- (9) TAG AUTHORITY.
+No person may hunt antlerless deer unless the hunter possesses a current valid antlerless deer carcass tag or bonus antlerless deer permit for the deer management unit or subunit or a portion thereof in which the person is hunting, or as authorized when group hunting with a firearm as established in s.
 29.324, Stats.
-No person may hunt antlerless deer under the authority of an antlerless deer carcass tag or bonus antlerless deer carcass tag or permit on public access lands or on private lands unless the hunter possesses a current valid bonus antlerless deer permit that is valid for the type of land, either public access lands or private land, upon which the person is hunting.
+No person may hunt antlerless deer under the authority of an antlerless deer carcass tag or bonus antlerless deer carcass tag or permit on public access lands or on private lands unless the hunter possesses a current valid bonus antlerless deer permit that is valid for the type of land, either public access lands or private land, upon which the person is hunting. - (9m) Bonus TAGS UNDER THE DEER MANAGEMENT ASSISTANCE PROGRAM.
+The department may issue antlerless tags to level 2 and level 3 participants, and to individuals authorized by level 2 and level 3 participants, in the deer management assistance program established under Subchapter II.
+All of the following apply to the issuance and use of bonus tags under this section: - (a) Issuance.

-Note: Section 29.324, Stats., Group deer hunting.
-(1) In this section:

-(a) "Contact" means visual or voice contact without the aid of any mechanical or electronic amplifying device other than a hearing aid.

-(b) "Group deer hunting party" means 2 or more hunters hunting in a group all using firearms, each of whom holds an individual license to hunt deer.

-(2) Any member of a group deer hunting party may kill a deer for another member of the group deer hunting party if both of the following conditions exist:

-(a) At the time and place of the kill, the person who kills the deer is in contact with the person for whom the deer is killed.

-(b) The person for whom the deer is killed possesses a current unused deer carcass tag which is authorized for use on the deer killed.

-(3) A person who kills a deer under sub.
-(2) shall ensure that a member of their group deer hunting party without delay attaches a current validated deer carcass tag to the deer in the manner specified under s.
-29.347 (2).
-The person who kills the deer may not leave the deer unattended until after it is tagged.

-(9m) BONUS TAGS UNDER THE DEER MANAGEMENT ASSISTANCE PROGRAM.
-The department may issue antlerless tags to level 2 and level 3 participants in the deer management assistance program established under Subchapter II.
-All of the following apply to the issuance and use of bonus tags under this section:

-(a) Issuance.
 Permits shall be issued in the number prescribed by the department or its agents following evaluation and harvest recommendations under s.
-NR 10.72 (2) (b).

-(b) Fee.
-The fee for bonus tags issued under this subsection shall be \$6.00.

-(c) Bonus tag distribution.
-A landowner or his or her authorized representative for an individually enrolled property may distribute the carcass tags to persons who are authorized to hunt on the enrolled property or portion of the property or may retain the carcass tags for their own use.
+NR 10.72 (2) (b) or (4) (b). - (b) Fee.
+The fee for bonus tags issued under this subsection shall be \$6.00. - (c) Bonus tag distribution.
+1. A landowner or his or her authorized representative for an individually enrolled property may distribute the carcass tags to persons who are authorized to hunt on the enrolled property or portion of the property or may retain the carcass tags for their own use.
 The primary contact or authorized representative for a cooperative or an individually enrolled property with multiple owners may distribute the carcass tags to persons who are authorized to hunt on the enrolled property or portion of the property and may retain a portion of the allotted carcass tags for their own use.
-No person may charge any form of a fee for bonus tags issued under the deer management assistance program except that the primary contact or authorized representative under subchapter II who is transferring a bonus tag to other hunters for use on an enrolled property may collect no more than \$6.00 for each tag in order to recover actual cost of the tags and when there is no monetary benefit to the transferrer.

-(d) Locations and times when valid.
-Tags are valid for use only on the property or group of properties authorized by the department during any firearm, archery, or crossbow deer season.

-(e) Carcass tag reporting.
+No person may charge any form of a fee for bonus tags issued under the deer management assistance program except that the primary contact or authorized representative under subchapter II who is transferring a bonus tag to other hunters for use on an enrolled property may collect no more than \$6.00 for each tag in order to recover actual cost of the tags and when there is no monetary benefit to the transferrer. - 2.
+The department may issue the carcass tags directly to people who are authorized by the landowner or the landowner's authorized representative for an individually enrolled property to purchase them. - (d) Locations and times when valid.
+Tags are valid for use only on the property or group of properties authorized by the department during any firearm, archery, or crossbow deer season. - (e) Carcass tag reporting.
 Every landowner, primary contact, or authorized representative who receives or distributes carcass tags issued under this subsection shall keep a current, correct and complete record of all such bonus carcass tags as required by the department on electronic or paper forms made available by the department.
 Records of bonus tag distribution shall be provided to the department by required deadlines or upon request.
 A violation of this paragraph shall be treated as a violation of s.
 29.961 (2), Stats.